 First, bake some small Russet potatoes for about an hour, or until softened.
 Cut the potatoes in half and scoop out the insides making the “skins.”
 Leave 1/4 to 1/2 inch of potato on the inside of the skins.

 Brush the skins with olive oil and sprinkle with salt and pepper to taste.
-Bake the potato skins until crispy, then add all of your toppings.
-The potatoes get one more trip through the oven, then they’re ready to garnish and serve.
+Bake the potato skins until crispy, then add shredded cheese and bacon on top.
+The potatoes get one more trip through the oven, then add sour cream and green onions.
+Serve and enjoy!

 To bake a potato, simply wash and dry the potato, prick it with a fork and place it in the oven at 400 degrees F. The potato needs to stay in the oven for about an hour or until softened.
 The bake time will vary depending on the size of the potatoes.